usman-abyss/abyss-3D-viewer-docs/guide/props.md

 # Props

-The Abyss 3D Viewer has been designed to visualize and interact with 3D Data of varying formats.
-It therefore accepts a number of props to cater to a wide range of use cases.
-All of the props listed below are optional and have been provided to provide flexibility to users of this library.
+The Abyss 3D Viewer accepts a number of props to cater to a wide range of use cases.
+Following is a list of all the props that can be passed to the Abyss 3D Viewer component.

 ## onSceneLoaded